cosmos/sdk-tutorials/academy/5-my-own-chain/03-starport-17-migration.md

     }
     ```

-    From which you remove `creator` because it fulfills no use.
-Do not forget to add the new object to the v2 genesis:
+    From which you remove `creator` because it serves no purposes.
+Do not forget to add the new object to the genesis, effectively your v2 genesis:

     ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/proto/checkers/genesis.proto#L16]
     import "checkers/player_info.proto";